AlphaSlayer1964/kemono-dl/README.md

 -   `{filename}`
 The original file name.
 -   `{index}`
-The files index order. (zfilled)
+The files index order.
+Only `--filename-pattern` and `--inline-filename-pattern`
 -   `{hash}`
 The hash of the file.
+Only `--filename-pattern` and `--inline-filename-pattern`

 ## Default Patterns